 Worried migraines will ruin your vacation?
 You’re not alone.

-If you suffer from migraines, sometimes things that are supposed to be fun—like birthday parties, evenings out, concerts, or vacations—can be stressful.
+If you suffer from migraines, sometimes things that are supposed to be fun—like birthday parties, holidays, concerts, or vacations—can be stressful.

 For one thing, loud noises, bright lights, and other things that come along with the festivities can trigger migraines.
 And you can’t put your migraine on hold until your friend’s wedding or your family trip is over.